sb-image

 First Round

 In the first round of the tournament’s singles draw, Zeynep Sönmez faced Canadian Cadence Brace, ranked 204th in the world.
-After advancing from qualifying, Brace was defeated 6–2, 6–0, allowing Sönmez to progress to the second round.
+After advancing from qualifying, Brace was defeated 6-2, 6-0 by Sönmez, who progressed to the second round.

-It was announced that in the second round, Sönmez would face Ann Li, the No. 3 seed whom she had lost to in the final of the 2024 tournament.
+It was announced that in the second round, Sönmez would face Ann Li, the No. 3 seed whom she defeated in the final of the 2024 tournament.

 Second Round

-In the second round, Zeynep Sönmez faced the No. 3 seed and world No. 39, American Ann Li, who had received a bye in the first round.
+In the second round, Zeynep Sönmez faced Ann Li, the No. 3 seed and world No. 39, who had received a bye in the first round.

 Sönmez won the match 3-6, 7-6, 6-4 to advance to the quarterfinals.